-Thanks to support from the National Lottery Heritage Fund, non-religious church New Unity has transformed its Newington Green Meeting House into a fully accessible, free heritage space, sharing its radical history and encouraging visitors to think differently.
+Thanks to support from the National Lottery Heritage Fund, New Unity has transformed its Newington Green Meeting House into a fully accessible, free heritage space, sharing its radical history and encouraging visitors to think differently.

 New Unity holds its regular Sunday Gathering in the building as well as a range of programmes designed to help build a more loving and just world.
 It also hosts weddings and other ceremonies.